akashpurandare/ahrs8p/readme.md

 `python setup.py install`
 -
 The following module contains the following:

--
-- Temp
-- Quarternion
+- IMU class for library to interface AHRS-8P
+- Serial Auto Detection to detect IMU's serial port on OS